 Any person arriving at Pittsburgh Opera Headquarters will be required to go through a health screening upon first arrival to the building.
 The health screening will include temperature checks and the following questions.
 Please prepare for the temperature screening by ensuring the test area of the forehead is clean, dry, and not blocked during measurement.
-All health screening information will be kept strictly confidential):
+All health screening information will be kept strictly confidential.

 - Are you experiencing any of the COVID-19 symptoms listed below (that cannot be attributed to another health condition or specific activity)?

 - Fever (100.4°F or higher) or a sense of having a fever

 - Muscle pain or body aches

 - Congestion or runny nose

 - Are you currently waiting for COVID-19 test results?

 - Have you tested positive for COVID-19 within the last two weeks?

 - Have you been in contact with anyone within the last two weeks who has tested positive for COVID-19?

 Anyone with a temperature of 100.4°F or higher, or who answers 'Yes' to any of the above questions, will be denied admittance.